Many young people with learning difficulties, disabilities and autism are not given the opportunity to reach their full potential.

 Our partners

-Our partners in Fife are the fantastic ENABLE, the largest member led learning disability charity in Scotland.
+Our partners in Fife were the fantastic ENABLE, the largest member led learning disability charity in Scotland.
 Read more about their work here.